Librarika/manual/docs/cataloging.md

 ## Tags

-Tags is the section where you can add a tag for your library catalog.
-You can also check under which catalog item you have added your tag.
+Tags is the section where you can view all the tag of your library catalog that you have added while adding your items.
+You can also check under how many catalog items you have added those tags.

 To use this section, please follow the below steps: